malessandrini/boswars-user-manual/boswars-manual-en.md

 ![Factory producing units](pics/units/producing.png "Factory producing units")

+The training camp (unlike all other factories) has a special command "Set new units tareget" ("N"), with which you can click on a point on the map to indicate where new units must gather after being built.

 ## Units from hospital

 ![Hospital menu](pics/units/menu-hospital.png "Hospital menu")

-The hospital can only produce the medic, which can heal damaged units, but needs time to recharge after every intervention.
+The hospital can only produce the Medic, which can heal damaged units, but needs time to recharge after every intervention.

 ## Units from vehicle factory

 ![Vehicle factory menu](pics/units/menu-vehicle.png "Vehicle factory menu")

+Available units are:

+- APC smolder: a transporter for other units.
+You can make units go in and out the transporter.
+They can fight while inside.
+- Harvester: its purpose is harvesting resources around, doing so more effectively than engineers, but it can be easily destroyed by enemies.
+- Buggy: lightweight and cheap armed vehicle, but not so strong.
+- Tank, Rocket Tank, Artil: tanks with varying power (and cost), more powerful in fighting, they also have a longer attack range so that they can shoot some type of enemies without being hit.

 ## Units from shipyard

 ![Shipyard menu](pics/units/menu-shipyard.png "Shipyard menu")

+Available units are:

+- Water Scout: unarmed vehicle meant for exploration.
+- Destroyer: armed water vehicle.

 ## Units from aircraft factory

 ![Aircraft factory menu](pics/units/menu-aircraft.png "Aircraft factory menu")

+Available units are:

+- Heli: the weakest aherial vehicle
+- Jet Fighter, Bomber, Chopper: aherial vehicles with varying degrees of attack range, damage and armor.